 After typing “sconfig” in a windows command line or PowerShell console this is your main screen.

-The first option is used to change the domain or workgroup.
+At the beginning, the initial option is used to change the domain or workgroup.

-The second option allows you to change the computer name.
+Secondly, the next option allows you to change the computer name.

 The third option is for adding local administrators.

 The fourth option is for configuring remote management.